sensu/sensu-docs/content/sensu-go/5.16/reference/entities.md

 deregistration  |
 -------------|------
-description  | Map that contains a handler name, for use when an entity is deregistered.
+description  | Map that contains a handler name to use when an entity is deregistered.
 See [deregistration attributes][2] for more information. required     | false type         | Map example      | {{< language-toggle >}}